neilhwatson/www.watson-wilson.ca/blog/2016/01/08/terraform-intro/index.md

 }
 </code></pre>

-I shown only a small portion of what terraform can do.
+I've shown only a small portion of what terraform can do.
 Most [things](https://terraform.io/docs/providers/aws/index.html) you might want to do in AWS can be defined in Terraform and not just AWS.
 Terraform also supports Cloudflare, DigitalOcean, Docker, Google Cloud, vSphere, Azure, and